GoMo Review: Is GoMo Any Good?

 Most of this page was written within days of GoMo launching.
-The real shock came when I received my first bill, which was due after two weeks.
+The real shock came when I received my first bill, which was scheduled to arrive after my first two weeks.

 All bills are sent out at the start of the month.
 Several people reported being overcharged, but nobody seems to be able to beat me.

-Their system is set up to automatically take the money from me.
-They are in for a shock because I don't have it.
+Their system was set up to automatically take the money from me.
+They were in for a shock because I had no money to pay.

 So what happened?